ramontayag/rpi-playbooks/README.md

 ## Format disk

-If you need format the drive, see [this](http://www.ehow.com/how_5853059_format-linux-disk.html).
-I followed the format portion only, not the mount.
+If you need format the drive, see [this](http://superuser.com/questions/643765/creating-ext4-partition-from-console).